tonko22/mcp-cli/README.md

 In chat mode, you can use tools and query the server interactively.
 The provider and model used are specified during startup and displayed as follows:

 Entering chat mode using provider 'ollama' and model 'llama3.2'...

+#### Using OpenAI Provider:
+If you wish to use openai models, you should

+- set the `OPENAI_API_KEY` environment variable before running the client, either in .env or as an environment variable.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request with your proposed changes.